Philanthropy Day 2019 took place on Tuesday, November 19, 2019 from 7:30 AM – 5:30 PM at the Hyannis Resort and Conference Center in Hyannis.

 Carrie Thornburg-Bearse, Program Officer, The Cape Cod Foundation

-How to Make Your Mid-Level Donor Program a Success – Results, Habits, and Components
+How to Make Your Mid-Level Donor Program a Success – Results, Habits, and Components [PDF]

 Mid-level donor programs are an important element of both fundraising strategy and revenue.
 This session will review the benefits of a mid-level giving program and highlight key habits, strategies, components and metrics that you can ascribe to serving the mid-level donor population.